 When preparing manuscripts for submission please ensure the following:

 1. Submissions should range from approximately 20 to 40 pages, double-spaced, in 12-point font.
 Book reviews should be approximately two to three pages, and review essays should be approximately eight to ten pages.
+For a list of books available to review, click here.

 4. When citing archival material, please adhere to the following template as closely as possible, depending on the available information: [record author/description/title], [date], [catalogue identifier(s)], [collection name], [name and location of archive] (Letter from A to B, January 1, 1945, Box 1, Folder 2: Letters, Mrs. A Collection/Fonds, Clara Thomas Archives and Special Collections, York University, Toronto, Canada).
+Collection and/or archive names may be abbreviated after the first use.

 5. Numbers from one to twenty should be spelled out (There were sixteen people at the demonstration).
 Numbers above twenty should be rendered numerically (There were 65 people at the demonstration).
 When a combination of these numbers appears in a sentence, the numbers should be spelled out unless one of the numbers contains three or more digits (Out of 368 people at the demonstration, sixty-four were arrested and nine assaulted).
 Centuries should be spelled out (nineteenth century, not 19th century).
 Numbers larger than three digits should contain a comma (23,000, not 23 000).